sam20908/mpp/README.md

 #### Customizations

-Customizations of options that affect the library globally can be changed via specializing the `mpp::configuration` struct with `mpp::override` tag. **The only catch is that you have to do it BEFORE including other `mpp` headers.**
+Customizations of options that affect the library globally can be changed via specializing the `mpp::cfg` struct with `mpp::override` tag. **The only catch is that you have to do it BEFORE including other `mpp` headers.**

 ```cpp
 #include <mpp/utility/cfg.hpp>